 Follow-up: Read PA chapters on Conditions and Evidence, and PA sections 1.1.through 1.3.
-Start house ad.
+We will start by identifying conditions, then asking you to plan your approach.
 Apply concepts and techniques for the section on "Names" on AdPrin.
+The house ad should include the names and contacts for all group members.
+It is advertising your group.

-Information: Pricing & Distribution
+S3 Information: Pricing & Distribution